supervisely-ecosystem/export-to-yolov8/README.md

 # Overview

-This application is designed specifically for instance segmentation tasks.
+This application is designed specifically for instance segmentation and pose estimation tasks.

-It transforms datasets from the [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi) to the **YOLOv8 segmentation format**.
+It transforms datasets from the [Supervisely format](https://docs.supervise.ly/data-organization/00_ann_format_navi) to the YOLOv8 **segmentation format** or **pose estimation format**.
 By using this application, you can effortlessly convert your dataset and download as `tar` archive.

-Label Format:
+**Changelog**:

+🏃
+`v1.0.0` -  Starting from this version application supports export to YOLOv8 format for pose estimation tasks (keypoints).

+# Labels Format

+The YOLOv8 format is a text-based format that is used to represent object detection, instance segmentation, and pose estimation datasets.

 - Each image in the dataset has a corresponding text file with the same name as the image file and the `.txt` extension in the `labels` folder.
 - Each object is represented by a separate line in the file, containing the `class-index` and the coordinates of the bounding mask, normalized to the range of 0 to 1 (relative to the image dimensions).

+**- Segmentation format:**

 The format for a single row in the **segmentation** dataset output files is as follows: